-The basic goal of a CTA: Driving potential customers to take a specific action that’s relevant to them.
-As we know, potential customers or clients often need a little warming up.
-Meaning, we don’t necessarily want to send them to a BUY NOW without having delivered some value and depending on your business — started to form a relationship.
+A CTA’s primary goal is driving potential customers to take a specific action that’s relevant to them.
+As we know, potential customers or clients often need a slight warming up.
+We don’t necessarily want to send them to a BUY NOW without having delivered some value and, depending on your business — started to form a relationship.

 How do you Write an Effective Call to Action?